available for delivery in person and by webinar

 If you’d like to attend this course by webinar, click here for Shelagh’s Eventbrite page to check for the next scheduled offering.
 If you’re planning professional development for your colleagues or association and would like Shelagh to tailor this presentation for your group, click here to drop Shelagh a note.

-Even the best of us may struggle at times to stay on top of the workload associated with meetings, which are just one element of an assistant’s responsibilities.
-They represent an important element, though.
-Your capacity to prepare and circulate/publish accurate, effective agendas, agenda packages and minutes in a timely manner impacts perceptions and your professional reputation.
+While meetings represent just one element of an assistant’s responsibilities, it’s a key element.
+Your capacity to produce accurate, effective agendas, agenda packages and minutes in a timely manner impacts perceptions and your professional reputation.

 2. Communicating and collaborating effectively with multiple chairs and stakeholders